Infinite Scrolling: Pros and Cons

 Pro: Great for Mobile and Touch

 Infinite scrolling is almost designed for mobile users.
 Unlike desktop website experiences – where we have argued for years whether the scroll was dead or not – mobile is made for scrolling.
-Users expect scrolling.
+Users expect to scroll.
 Infinite scrolling is an expected and almost desired experience for this platform.

 Further, infinite scrolling also works well with touch.
 Think of the design of many infinite scrolling projects, boxes of content that pop up.
 Each of these boxes is designed in such a manner that makes each a unique element that is each to tap or click for more.